 Check out or hang out at the library it’s extremely architecturally pleasing (and if the patio is open upstairs you can get some sweet insta pics)

-Pop into the Seaport Market on the weekend and take in live music, and pick up some souveiners from our local aritisans.
+Pop into the Seaport Market on the weekend and take in live music, and pick up some souvenirs from our local artisans.

 WHERE TO EAT & DRINK

 For dinner: I’d recommend Lot Six (don’t go on Sunday if you want to sit in a atrium) For fine dining I’d suggest The Bicycle Thief, Press Gang, and The Brasserie (in the North End).
-If Vegan you should try Envie, or Wild Leek.
-For more causal dinning and drinks I’d suggest Studio East or La Frasca.
-For pizza I’d do Salvatores.
+If Vegan you should definitely try Envie, or Wild Leek.
+For more causal dinning and drinks I’d suggest Studio East, or Gahan House, and a great happy medium would be La Frasca.
+For pizza I’d do Salvatores (just as a heads up delivery can take a while, but it’s worth it).

 For Brunch, Bistro By Liz (very affordable, lots of tables, and a free mimosa or ceaser with your burnch purchase), Robie Street Diner (all day breakfast), Coastal Cafe (heads up there’s always a wait on weekends and they close at 2), and Edna.
-I’ve actually been meaning to go to Edna, so if you need a buddy I’m totally game.
+I love Edna, so if you need a buddy I’m totally game.

 Lunch: Rinaldo’s (their hero sandwiches are so good, as well as their pizza), Pete’s (especially if you like fresh smoothies or juice, fresh salads or sandwiches), Indochine (get the fusion salad I promise you won’t be disappointed).

-Coffee: The Old Apothecary (very cool inside also they sell chocolate stuffed croissants), Steve-o-renos, Wired Monk (for matcha), and Lion & Bright (love the vibe, Weird Harbour (great for insta pics), Cabin Coffee also makes a great cafe mocha (and they will make it with almond milk if you ask).
+Coffee: The Old Apothecary (very cool inside also they sell chocolate stuffed croissants), Steve-o-renos, Wired Monk (for matcha), and Lion & Bright (love the vibe, Weird Harbour (great for insta pics), Cabin Coffee is so cozy and they also make a great cafe mocha (and they will make it with almond milk if you ask).

 WHERE TO SHOP